overshard/art-re-art/README.md

   -if correct return to list view but that item is now checked off -if incorrect gives error message
 -on last item being checked modal pops up with message and image of my face saying go show your screen to this person

+## FAQ

+-icon in top right when not trophy for scavenger hunt during event (other FAQ is linked on About page)